Daceian/ccminer-dace-cryptonight/README.md

-# ccminer-dace-cryptonight, a ccminer mod by tsiv and KlausT
+# ccminer-dace-cryptonight, a ccminer mod by tsiv, KlausT and Dace
-and modified by Dace for uninterrupted CUDA CPU mining with no automatic donation pool redirections.
+Modified by Dace for uninterrupted CUDA 9.1 CPU mining with no automatic donation pool redirections.

-If you find this tool useful and like to support its continued development, then consider a donation.
+If you find this tool useful and like to support its continued development, then consider a donation to any of the relevant developers below.

+## Dace's donation addresses:
-ETN donation address: etnjwVuF4zuC8q2zfxCX4RgdV7jNcM5pkZdDdC6GaTy68Qb4Wu9vfJwPd3ctp6mGFgfiYyoKn14BhPErDpFy8obD39rN9zHUPe FTC donation address: 6s1mzQ21zxD8DSF3Gnyj73dN25XUdJMjQa
+* ETN donation address: etnjwVuF4zuC8q2zfxCX4RgdV7jNcM5pkZdDdC6GaTy68Qb4Wu9vfJwPd3ctp6mGFgfiYyoKn14BhPErDpFy8obD39rN9zHUPe
+* FTC donation address: 6s1mzQ21zxD8DSF3Gnyj73dN25XUdJMjQa

+## KlausT's donation addresses:
+* BTC: 1QHH2dibyYL5iyMDk3UN4PVvFVtrWD8QKp
+* BCH: 1AH1u7B4KtDTUBgmT6NrXyahNEgTac3fL7

+## tsiv's donation adresseses:
+* BTC: 1JHDKp59t1RhHFXsTw2UQpR3F9BBz3R3cs
+* XMR: 42uasNqYPnSaG3TwRtTeVbQ4aRY3n9jY6VXX3mfgerWt4ohDQLVaBPv3cYGKDXasTUVuLvhxetcuS16ynt85czQ48mbSrWX

 ## Introduction

-This is an optimized CUDA CPU mining application for use with Monero, Electronium and other coins based on the Cryptonight algorithm with no donation pool mining.
+This is an optimized CUDA 9.1 CPU mining application for use with Monero, Electronium and other coins based on the Cryptonight algorithm with no donation pool mining.

 THIS PROGRAM IS PROVIDED "AS-IS", USE IT AT YOUR OWN RISK!